PicnicSupermarket/error-prone-support/CONTRIBUTING.md

 on GitHub.

 Before doing so, please:
-- Verify that issue is reproducible against the latest version of the project.
+- Verify that the issue is reproducible against the latest version of the project.
 - Search through the existing set of issues to see whether the problem is already known.
 With some luck a solution is already in place, or a workaround may have been provided.